-When it comes to time in the bathroom, we want to be able to care for ourselves as much as possible, in some circumstances the elderly and those with disabilities find some of their daily bathroom routine more challenging, that's why we've developed a guide to the most useful bathroom aids, to help your loved ones continue to enjoy their bathroom at home without having to compromise the design of the room.
-Here are some of our favourite most useful bathroom aids.
+When it comes to time in the bathroom, we want to be able to care for ourselves as much as possible, in some circumstances the elderly and those with limited mobility find some of their daily bathroom routine more challenging.
+That’s why we’ve developed a guide to the most useful bathroom aids, to help your loved ones continue to enjoy their bathroom at home without having to compromise on the design of the room.
+Here are some of our favourite and most useful bathroom aids.

 Bathroom aids for elderly and disabled